VladimirBelebnev/my-modal/README.md

 3. closeSelector – the button to closes modal window (in the example above, this ***'.popup-close'***).
 4. modalSelectorDisplay – the display value that the modal window should have (for example: display-block, flex, etc.).
 Default value – ***display: block***.
 5. timeSelector – an optional attribute that fits the same modal window selector to make it appear after a certain amount of time (default is 60 seconds) (for example, ***'.popup'***).
+6. timeSelectorDisplay – the display value that a modal should have that pops up after a certain amount of time (for example: display-block, flex, etc.).
+Default value – ***display: block***.
-6. timeShowModal – time after which the modal window will appear (default is 60 seconds). ***Time is written in milliseconds*** (1 second = 1000 milliseconds).
+7. timeShowModal – time after which the modal window will appear (default is 60 seconds). ***Time is written in milliseconds*** (1 second = 1000 milliseconds).
 No quotes, dots, etc.
-7. scrollSelector – an optional attribute that matches the same modal selector to open if the user has scrolled to the bottom of the page (for example, ***'.popup'***).
+8. scrollSelector – an optional attribute that matches the same modal selector to open if the user has scrolled to the bottom of the page (for example, ***'.popup'***).
+9. scrollSelectorDisplay – the display value that the modal should have to opens if the user has scrolled to the bottom of the page (for example: display-block, flex, etc.).
+Default value – ***display: block***.

 **modalSelector,triggerSelector and closeSelector are required attribute!**